Continuing Education Activity

 If intubating with a straight blade, the operator should insert the blade midline to reach the epiglottis.
 The straight blade lifts the mandible, tongue, and epiglottis as a unit.
 The straight blade tip goes underneath the epiglottis and is used to lift the epiglottis to expose the vocal cords.
 This is different from the curved blade technique in which the blade goes in the vallecula.

 In anticipated difficult intubations, operators should consider performing the first attempt with a video laryngoscope.
 Most video laryngoscopes have a curved blade, and some may require a rigid rather than a malleable stylet.
-Video laryngoscopy technique is similar to that of direct laryngoscopy with the special consideration that some video laryngoscope blades may obstruct endotracheal tube passage when a Cormack Lehane grade 1 view (full visualization of the glottis) is achieved.
+The video laryngoscopy technique is similar to that of direct laryngoscopy with the special consideration that some video laryngoscope blades may obstruct endotracheal tube passage when a Cormack Lehane grade 1 view (full visualization of the glottis) is achieved.
 In these cases, the Cormack Lehane grade 2 view (partial visualization of the glottis) allows for easier passage of the endotracheal tube.

 If the first intubation attempt is unsuccessful, operators must be ready to change their approach and method on subsequent attempts.
 A tracheal tube introducer, also called bougie, can be used if the initial attempt is unsuccessful.
 The bougie is a flexible device with an anteriorly angulated tip that is introduced in the airway when vocal cord visualization is poor.
 The introduction of the bougie allows for indirect identification of the cartilaginous ridges of the anterior airway.
 The endotracheal tube slides over the bougie and passes the vocal cords.
 Tracheal tube introducers may be considered for the first attempt in patients with an anticipated difficult airway.